 In this blog post we will talk about some terms used to describe common tobacco products and hopefully help you understand how to distinguish between one product from another.
 As the terms used by some manufacturers are not always as descriptive as they could be and in some cases somewhat confusing.

 Filtered cigars are not the same as a manufactured cigar and they are dramatically different from plain vanilla cigarettes.
-The tobacco used in filtered cigars and the actual construction (manufacturing) of the product is dissimilar from cigarettes: cigarettes are just processed tobacco that is wrapped in basic paper tubes, a filtered cigars use filler tobacco that is then wrapped with a tobacco wrapper like a premium cigar.
+The loose tobacco used in filtered cigars and the actual construction (manufacturing) of the product is dissimilar from cigarettes: cigarettes are just processed tobacco that is wrapped in basic paper tubes, a filtered cigars use filler tobacco that is then wrapped with a tobacco wrapper like a premium cigar.

 - A good example of a filtered cigars is a product like a Cheyenne Filtered cigars.
 These are flavored cigars (berry, vanilla, cherry, peach, menthol, grape); or, you can purchase a traditional tasting cigar.